MateriaMagicaLLC/mm-mushclient-scripts/readme.txt

 For more details, check the Wiki.

-~ Notice: plugins_updater_v2 needs to be updated manually, once, because of the migration to github ~
+~ Notice: plugins_updater_v2 may need to be updated manually, once, because of the migration to github ~

 All scripts written in Lua.